Infineon/mtb-example-ml-deepcraft-deploy-ready-model/README.md

 This code example provides the Ready Model library for the following use cases using microphone and XENSIV&trade; radar sensor.

-> **Note:**  The Ready models included in the code example can run for a maximum of one hour.
+> **Note:** The ready models included in this code example can run for a maximum of one hour.
+To extend the usage, purchase the license from [DEEPCRAFT&trade;](https://www.imagimob.com/ready-models).

 ### Audio detection

-There are five models which detect different sounds such as baby cry, cough, alarm, siren, and snoring.
+There are five models that detect different sounds such as baby cry, cough, alarm, siren, and snoring.
 The models use data from pulse-density modulation (PDM) to pulse-code modulation (PCM), which is then sent to the model for detection.

 The data consists of PDM/PCM data.
 The PDM/PCM is sampled at 16 kHz and an interrupt is generated after 1024 samples are collected.
 After 1024 samples are collected, the data is fed to the DEEPCRAFT&trade; preprocessor through the `IMAI_AED_enqueue` function.
-After the preprocessor has enough data captured, `IMAI_AED_dequeue` returns a 60 by 20 buffer stored with the pre-processed data.
+After the preprocessor has enough data captured, `IMAI_AED_dequeue` returns a 60 by 20 buffer stored with the preprocessed data.
 This data is then passed to the model to detect and display the results on the UART terminal.

-- **Cough detection:** This model gathers pulse-density modulation to pulse-code modulation (PDM/PCM) audio data to detect cough audio.
+- **Cough detection:** This model gathers PDM/PCM audio data to detect cough audio

-- **Alarm detection:** This model gathers PDM/PCM audio data to detect alarm (example: fire alarm) audio.
+- **Alarm detection:** This model gathers PDM/PCM audio data to detect alarm (for example, fire alarm) audio

-- **Baby cry detection:** This model gathers PDM/PCM audio data to detect baby crying audio.
+- **Baby cry detection:** This model gathers PDM/PCM audio data to detect baby crying audio

-- **Siren detection:** This model gathers PDM/PCM audio data to detect siren audio.
+- **Siren detection:** This model gathers PDM/PCM audio data to detect siren audio

-- **Snore detection:** This model gathers PDM/PCM audio data to detect snoring audio.
+- **Snore detection:** This model gathers PDM/PCM audio data to detect snoring audio

 ### Gesture detection